Donna Pope

-Donna Pope (born October 15, 1931 in Cleveland, Ohio) is an American politician and civil servant who served as the Director of the United States Mint, appointed by President Ronald Reagan.
+Donna Pope (October 15, 1931 – June 23, 2023) was an American politician and civil servant who served as the Director of the United States Mint, appointed by President Ronald Reagan.

 Career

-Prior to being appointed Director, she served as a member of the Ohio House of Representatives.
+Pope served as a member of the Ohio House of Representatives from 1972 to 1981.
+After being chosen to serve as Director of the United States Mint, she resigned from the House on May 13, 1981 to work for the Mint as a consultant while she waited to be confirmed by the United States Senate.
+On September 10, 1981, she was officially sworn in as Director.

 During her time as the Director of the United States Mint, she oversaw the establishment of gold coins, which were the first since 1933.
 After leaving the United States Mint in 1991, she served as the Director of U.S. Market Activities for the International Olympic Committee's centennial coin program.

+Death

+Donna Pope died on June 23, 2023, at the age of 91.